molgenis/molgenis-ops-helm/charts/molgenis-elasticsearch/README.md

 # MOLGENIS - Elasticsearch
-This chart is used for acceptance and production use cases.
+This chart is used for all possible environments at the moment.

 ## Containers
 This chart spins up Elasticsearch instance.
 The created containers are: